Skip to content

 Now we realise - every company is different.

-There are lots of different team setups and circumstances that can make grand transitions and changes more difficult.
-And for some B2B orgs, there’s always going to be some level of lead generation work involved.
+Many different team setups and circumstances can make grand transitions and changes more difficult.
+For some B2B organisations, lead generation work is always going to be involved.

 But that doesn’t change the fact that B2B buying behaviour has changed.

-And marketers need to be doing things differently.
+And marketers need to be doing things differently to support sales.

 • Spending time finding the right places to create demand versus just capturing demand.